sx-aurora-dev/vetfkernel/README.md

 2. run with VML_PROFILE=conv2d,conv2d_backprop_input

-## Document
+## VML API Document

+The document is generated into `doc/api` directory.

     % doxygen

+See in your browser.
+If you need http server, try

     % python3 -m http.server

-See in your browser.